jeantil/mill/docs/pages/9 - Contrib Modules.md

 Mill commands are targets on a named build.
 For example if your build is called `core`:
 - compile: `core.compile`
 - run: not implemented.
-It can be emulated with `mill -w runBackground` but this doesn't do any kind of classloading optimization and may be slower thanPlay's usual `run`.
+It can be emulated with `mill -w runBackground` but this doesn't do any kind of classloading optimization and may be slower than Play's usual `run`.
 - start: `core.start` or `core.run`
 - test: `core.test`
 - dist: not implemented, however you can use the equivalent `core.assembly`